stoplightio/yaml/README.md

 ### Usage

+- **[parseWithPointers](https://stoplightio.github.io/yaml/globals.html#parseWithPointers)**: Parses YAML into JSON and also returns a source map that includes a JSON path pointer for every property in the result (with line information).

 ```ts
 // basic example of parseWithPointers
 import { parseWithPointers } from "@stoplight/yaml";

 const result = parseWithPointers("foo: bar");

 console.log(result.data); // => the {foo: "bar"} JS object
 console.log(result.pointers); // => the source map with a single "#/foo" pointer that has position info for the foo property
 ```

-- **parseWithPointers**: Like `JSON.parse(val)` but also returns a source map that includes a JSON path pointer for every property in the result (with line information).

 ### Contributing